Strategy to Determine the Novelty of a Patent

 Conduct a Thorough Prior Art Search

-- Databases: Google Patents, Espacenet, USPTO database
+- Databases: Use patent databases like Google Patents, Espacenet, and the USPTO database.

 Review Existing Patents